suryapa1/agents-ai/labs.md

 **Lab 3 - Leveraging Coding Agents and Memory**

 **Purpose: In this lab, we’ll see how agents can drive solutions via creating code and implement simple memory techniques using the smolagents framework.**

+---

+**What the agent example does**
+- Uses SmolAgents to convert currencies and remember past conversions.
+- Accepts incomplete input (e.g., “convert 200”) and fills in missing parts from memory.
+- Stores memory in a local JSON file to persist state across sessions.

+**What it demonstrates about the framework**
+- Introduces the **SmolAgents CodeAgent**, a declarative and lightweight ReAct agent.
+- Demonstrates **@tool decorators**, deterministic execution, and **tool chaining**.
+- Highlights pluggable **memory support**, custom tools, and precise control over the agent loop.

+---

+### Steps

 1. For this lab, we have a simple application that does currency conversion using prompts of the form "Convert 100 USD to EUR", where *USD* = US dollars and *EUR* = euros.
 It will also remember previous values and invocations.